• Skip to primary navigation

 Enhance your stuffed peppers with the same toppings you would add to tacos, such as sour cream (or plain Greek yogurt), chopped cilantro, sliced jalapeños, green onions, salsa, hot sauce, shredded lettuce, and diced tomatoes.
 Chopped avocados or guacamole are other great toppings to add before serving.

-Colorful bell peppers, ground turkey, black beans, shredded cheese, corn, and various seasonings for healthy meal prep and nutritious recipes.
+Ingredients for Taco-Stuffed Peppers: bell peppers, ground turkey, black beans, shredded cheese, corn, onion, and spices.

 Don’t stop at peppers!